patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/progress/progress.md

 ### Aria-live

-When intending or expecting the progress to contain updates that dynamically appear or update, the recommended method of creating a live region is by using an `aria-live` value of "polite".
+When intending or expecting the progress to contain updates that dynamically appear or update, the recommended method of creating a live region is by using an `aria-live` value of "polite."

 If the progress component is intended or expected to contain time sensitive/critical information, `aria-live="assertive"` can instead be manually passed in.
 This should be used sparingly, as it will interrupt whatever task users are currently in the middle of.